 CDCR has communicated with county sheriffs about changes to the transfer of state prison inmates to county jails for mandated court hearings.
 Inmates leaving CDCR custody to be housed in a county jail for purposes of attending a court hearing will not be accepted back until intake is resumed.
 For those inmates held in county jail unable to return to CDCR custody, the Department will reimburse the supervising agency after five days pursuant to Penal Code 4016.5.

 Inmates being transported for a same-day court appearance will be allowed to return to the CDCR institution but will be provided a mask and will be screened by health care staff upon return to the institution.
 The incarcerated population are permitted to keep their allotment of reusable cloth barrier masks produced by CALPIA upon their release after serving their full sentenced as defined by the law, and are encouraged to wear the mask while in the community.

 Visiting and Communication

-CDCR’s electronic messaging provider JPay extended inbound email print services to all institutions at a reduced rate through August 12.
+CDCR’s electronic messaging provider JPay extended inbound email print services to all institutions at a reduced rate through the end of August 2020.
 This service enables incarcerated people’s family and friends to use the JPay app to send e-correspondence, which mailroom staff then print and deliver with regular mail.
 Family and friends purchase stamps for this service.
 While this does not eliminate physical mail, this process reduces COVID-19 transmission risk and provides a way for incarcerated people to maintain contact with family and friends.